Home of the Three Sacred Treasures and the Three Great Samurai

-This region consists of Aichi, Shizuoka, Mie, Gifu, and Yamanashi in Tokai and Fukui, Ishikawa, Niigata, Toyama, and Nagano in Hokuriku & Sghinetsu.
-Two notable shrines are Ise Jingu and Atsuta Jingu, which enshrines the Sacred Mirror and Sacred Sword in each.
+This region consists of Aichi, Shizuoka, Mie, Gifu, and Yamanashi in Tokai and Fukui, Ishikawa, Niigata, Toyama, and Nagano in Hokuriku & Shinetsu.
+Two notable shrines are Ise Jingu and Atsuta Jingu, which enshrine the Sacred Mirror and Sacred Sword in each.
 During the Warring States period, three iconic figures emerged: Oda Nobunaga, Toyotomi Hideyoshi, and Tokugawa Ieyasu, all seeking to end the turmoil.
 Their legacy is reflected in several famous castles, including Nagoya Castle, Inuyama Castle (national treasure), and more.

 Shrines

-Ise Jingu Shrine
+Ise Jingu

 Jingu, worship the ancestral deity, Amaterasu.
-It is customary to pray at Geku first and then Naiku of two main shrines.
+It is customary to pray at Geku first and then Naiku of the two main shrines.

 (写真提供:神宮司庁/ Jingushicho :Jingu Administration Office)

-Atsuta Jingu Shrine
+Atsuta Jingu

-Nearly 2000 years of history starting from the sacred sword, "Kusanagi-no-tsurugi", one of the three Imperial Regalia was enshrined.
+Nearly 2000 years of history, starting from the sacred sword, "Kusanagi-no-tsurugi", one of the three Imperial Regalia, was enshrined.

-Suwa Taisha Shrine
+Suwa Taisha

 Large tree pillars down the slope in a single bound.
-Onbashira Matsuri is Suwa Taisha Shrine's sacred ritual ceremony held once every seven years with more than 1200 years of history.
+Onbashira Matsuri is Suwa Taisha Shrine's sacred ritual ceremony held once every seven years, with more than 1200 years of history.

 Uesugi Shrine

-Kenshin was so strong among Warlords.
-He lost only twice out of 71 battles, making him a true "God of War."
-His belief was to restore the Muromachi Shogunate under the turmoil of the Warring State Period.
+Kenshin was so strong among warlords.
+He lost only twice out of 71 battles, making him a true God of War.
+His belief was to restore the Muromachi Shogunate during the turmoil of the Warring States Period.

 Castles